Zappit-App/Zappit-App/README.md

 **Asterki:**

--   Completely fiished login page, working on register page now
+-   Completely finished login page, working on register page now
 -   Setting up a redis server to cache usernames when typing on the register page
 -   Optimized code and added comments
 -   Created animations folder to make more complex animations